alevsr/ceos-entrypoint/README.md

 unit starts, so instead Python is used to handle the restart without spamming the console.

-The alternative units launching `Cli` or `Agetty` directly are left if you prefer them however, or want to try to fix the messages ; adjust the `Dockerfile` in consequence to use them.
+The alternative units launching `Cli` or `Agetty` directly are kept if you prefer them however, or want to try to fix the messages ; adjust the `Dockerfile` in consequence to use them.